lucav76/Fibry/README.md

 While limited, this means that Fibry can be distributed across HTTP clusters, and in particular it could be used as a very simple **RPC** mechanism to send messages **across MicroServices**.
 For now, you are still responsible to create an endpoint to receive the messages and send them to the appropriate actors.
+It can also be used to deal with queues in a transparent way, though at the moment you have to implement the logic by yourself.